jfmario/CSCIA591-VibeNotes1/README.md

 - User registration with username and password
 - User login and logout functionality
+- User profiles with custom descriptions and avatars
+- Avatar upload (supports PNG, JPG, JPEG, GIF up to 5MB)
+- Browse and view other users' profiles
 - Session management
 - Secure password hashing
-- Clean and modern UI
+- Clean and modern UI with responsive design

 ## Tech Stack